These docs track the main branch and may describe unreleased features. The stable documentation lives at docs.docker.com.

 -l, --listen <addr> 127.0.0.1:8082 Address to listen on.

--a, --agent <name> root Name of the agent to expose when the config contains multiple agents.
+-a, --agent <name> (first agent) Name of the agent to expose when the config contains multiple agents.
+Defaults to the team's first agent.

 --working-dir <path> current dir Working directory the agent runs in.